How to replace the battery in a hearing aid

 Typically, a battery will keep a hearing aid powered for three to ten days before it needs replacing, depending on usage and the hearing aid style.

 Use a specialist for repairs and servicing.
-Never attempt to repair your hearing instruments yourself.
+Never attempt to repair your hearing aids yourself.
 You may cause more damage, which may be irreparable.
-Check the instructions for use that came with your hearing instruments for more details.
+Check the instructions for use that came with your hearing aids for more details.

 Always contact your hearing care professional if you are having problems with your hearing aids.